 In modern day Mexico, not only is Lady Guadalupe omnipresent in spirit but her likeness is seen in nearly every aspect of daily life.
 Reproduced on tile, tin, paper, clay, glass, candy, and clothing, her image is deeply incorporated into Mexican life.

 In cantinas she watches over the inebriated; smiling patiently, nestled amongst bottles of mescal and tequila.
 She overlooks the kitchens, taking in the scents of fresh mole and chocolate and listens openly to the dreams and sorrows of the cocineras (cooks).
-She is the co-pilot in cars, trucks, airplanes, boats and bicycles, dangling good naturedly from rear view mirrors, steering wheels and handlebars like a sacred acrobat.
+She is the co-pilot in cars, trucks, airplanes, boats and bicycles.
+She dangles from rear view mirrors, steering wheels and handlebars like a sacred acrobat.
 School children carry her with them on their backpacks and notebooks; she is their ‘virgencita,’ the one they whisper their childish hopes and heartaches to.

 Thousands upon thousands of devotees, arriving by bicycle, by foot and some even on their knees, make their way to the Basilica of Guadalupe just north of Mexico City.
 This is near the original spot where Juan Diego and the Virgin had their first meeting.
 They bring her flowers and gifts and ask for personal miracles, thank her for ones already granted or just pay homage.